Boeing AH-64 Apache: Israel

+Israeli Apaches were used in the assassination of Abbas al-Musawi, the secretary-general of Hezbollah on 16 February 1992 in southern Lebanon, which was the first targeted killing by Israeli attack helicopters.
 During the 1990s, Israeli AH-64As frequently attacked Hezbollah outposts in Lebanon.
 On 13 April 1996, during Operation Grapes of Wrath, an Apache fired two Hellfire missiles at an ambulance in Lebanon, killing six civilians.
 During the al-Aqsa Intifada in the 2000s, AH-64s were used to kill senior Hamas figures, such as Ahmed Yassin, Abdel Aziz al-Rantisi, and Adnan al-Ghoul.
 Human Rights Watch documented instances of IAF Apaches attacking civilian homes during the 2002 Jenin operation, killing one civilian.
 Consequently, HRW urged the US government to seek written assurances from Israel that Apaches would not be used to violate humanitarian law in the future.

 In 2004, Israeli AH-64s carried out the assassination of Ahmed Yassin and also killed 7 bystanders.
 Ahmed Yassin was the spiritual leader of Hamas; given that he was also blind, paraplegic and in a wheelchair, Palestinians saw the killing as "a cowardly execution of a frail old man in a wheelchair who did not attempt to hide".
 The attack also killed 7 bystanders, and was internationally condemned.

 IAF Apaches played a prominent role in the 2006 Lebanon War, launching strikes into Lebanon targeting Hezbollah forces.
 IAF Apaches also attacked civilian targets, killing many, including women and children.
 During this war, two AH-64As collided, killing one pilot and critically wounding three.
 In another incident in the conflict, an IAF AH-64D crashed due to a main rotor malfunction, killing the two crew.
 In late 2007, the IAF put further purchases and deliveries of AH-64Ds on hold while its performance envelope was investigated.
 Israeli officials praised the Apache for its role in Operation Cast Lead in 2008, against Hamas in Gaza.
 IAF Apaches have often patrolled the skies over Gaza; strikes against insurgents by these helicopters has become a frequent occurrence.